-Neo Matloga and Thenjiwe Niki Nkosi are among the artists included in When We See Us at the Zeitz Museum of Contemporary Art Africa.
-Featuring works from the 1920s to the present, the exhibition explores Black self-representation through portraiture and figuration in painting.
+Neo Matloga, Meleko Mokgosi and Thenjiwe Niki Nkosi feature in When We See Us at the Zeitz Museum of Contemporary Art Africa.
+Spanning works from the 1920s to the present, the show explores Black self-representation through portraiture and figuration.

 along came your eyes, a solo exhibition by Neo Matloga takes place at the Hermitage Museum, Amsterdam as part of his winning of the 10th ABN AMRO Art Award.
 He received the prize recognition of his 'compositional acuity and his vibrant, powerful and spirited work'.